voucherifyio/voucherify-python-sdk/README.md

 *Changelog for previous versions could be found in [here](./DEPRECATED_CHANGELOG.md)*

-## 🌐 Documentation for API endpoints
+## 🌐 Documentation of API endpoints

-All URIs are relative to *https://api.voucherify.io*
+All URIs are relative to `https://api.voucherify.io`.

 | Class                   | Method                                                                                                            | HTTP request                                                                               | Description                                |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ | ------------------------------------------ |